 You can visit our site and use many of our services without telling us who you are or revealing any personal information about yourself to us.
 It is only when you enter details to contact organisations that will you be asked to provide us with personally identifiable information.

 When you fill in these forms, you need to complete certain fields (some are required and some are optional).
-We use this information to share your information with select third parties who work with us, only if you give us permission (as we explain below).
+We use this information to share your information with select third parties who work with us, you can opt out of our marketing at any time.

 We collect anonymous information when people use our site, even if they have not entered their personal details.